- Military Basics

 - Hiring Our Heroes also has a number of digital resources:

-- Hiring Our Heroes dashboard allows you to access, customize and manage all your Hiring Our Hero resources.
+- Hiring Our Heroes dashboard allows you to access, customize and manage all your Hiring Our Heroes resources.

 - Resume Engine helps you build and post your resume for thousands of employers.